Introduction / History

 * Ask God to raise up prayer teams who will begin breaking up the spiritual soil of Greece through intercession.

-* Ask the Lord to bring forth a triumphant Rumelian Turk church for the glory of His name!
+* Ask the Lord to bring forth a triumphant Rumelian Turkish church for the glory of His name!

-* Ask the Lord to save key leaders among the Rumelian Turk who will boldly declare the Gospel.
+* Ask the Lord to save key leaders among Rumelian Turks who will boldly declare the Gospel.